-Date Issued NHS dm+d Change summary 9 August 2013 Release 2.0 Version 3.0 Representation of flavours - reference to VMP names reverting to 'Generic xxxx' in defined scenarios and authoring of unflavoured AMP concepts and use of 'Flavour Not Specified' supplier name.
+Date NHS dm+d Change summary Issued 9 August 2013 Release 2.0 Version 3.0 Representation of flavours - reference to VMP names reverting to 'Generic xxxx' in defined scenarios and authoring of unflavoured AMP concepts and use of 'Flavour Not Specified' supplier name.
 AMP level CHM Monitoring Indicator attribute name updated to EMA Additional Monitoring Indicator name AMPP level Limited Stability Indicator attribute will persist but will not be populated Calendar packs continue to be populated but no longer feature in the Drug Tariff Forms, Routes, Flavours updated 'Sulph' to 'sulf' names changed where referenced Addition of Appendix XVIII Global Trade Item Numbers to reflect the changes approved by the Content Committee Additional abbreviations rules for the creation of abbreviated names May 2015 Release 2.0 Version 3.1 dm+d - the NHS Standard and Governance Structure, reference made to the Information Standards Board standard and the more recent Standardisation Committee for Care Information.
 Updated text regarding the Approach to and the re-visiting of dm+d issues VMP Name section, examples given that are exceptions to authoring VMPs as 'Generic XXXX' where 3 active ingredients are present Addition of policy for the VMP prescribing status of medical devices Update to the VMP prescribing status of specific antiepileptic drugs in line with information published by the Commission on Human Medicines VMP Ingredient substance, an example of a combination inhaler provided where following Editorial Policy leads to a different expression of strength at VMP level compared with AMP level VMPP Drug Tariff Category Information updated in line with Part VIII now represented as Part VIIIA and Part VIIIB Minor modifications to EDQM Forms and Routes.
 Please note Oromucosal Buccal, Oromucosal Sublingual and Oromucosal other to be replaced by Buccal, Sublingual and Oromucosal respectively, summer 2015.
 List G of AMP flavours updated.
 Appendix XI update to table of exceptions where it has not been possible to create an abbreviated or label name.
 Addition of Appendix XIX describing how amino acid concepts are represented in dm+d.
+Annex I - Partition of document control with older information now located in Annex I towards the end of the document.